mmgxa/mmgxa/README.md

 ### Hi there 👋
-A Deep learning enthusiast with a background in Electronic Engineering.
+A Deep learning enthusiast with a background in Engineering.

 Extensive hands-on experience with Deep Learning, MLOps, Cloud Computing (AWS).
 Well-versed in NLP, transformers, and distributed training.